 Action researchers are only concern with dealing with local problems in the local context.
 Therefore it is often difficult to try to apply the local approaches broadly.
 For example, the sample and the population in action research are often the same.
 This rarely happens in larger research projects.
-This means that excellent action research needs to be replicated in several context before it is generalizable.
+This means that excellent action research needs to be replicated in several contexts before it is generalizable.

 Action research follows any of the most common research methodologies but not at the same level of mastery.
-Action researchers are normally practitioners in their respective field and not necessarily thoroughly trained scholar researchers.
+Action researchers are normally practitioners in their respective field and not necessarily thoroughly trained scholar-researchers.
 The purpose of this research is to solve a local problem and not develop dense theories defendable theories.

 Action Research Types

-Practical action research involves dealing with a local problem by providing solutions to improve short term performance and or provide information for making decisions.
+Practical action research involves dealing with a local problem by providing solutions to improve short-term performance and or provide information for making decisions.
 One result of this type of action research is an action plan which is plan that is developed based on research for the purpose of change

 Participatory action research is the same as practical action research in that it deals with local problems and provides solutions or data.
 The main difference between these two forms of action research is philosophical.
 Participatory action research focuses on empowering individuals and bringing social change through research.